zhongshun/MCTS_for_Behavior_Planning/README.md

 ## Setup & Usage

 1. Clone the repository
 2. Choose or set the environment.
-Make sure the version of MATLAB is above 2023a.
+Make sure the version of MATLAB is above 2023a and the version of Automated Driving Toolbox is above 3.7.
 3. Run mctsPlanning.m

 ## Qualitative Results